Highlights

 Which type of sensory processing disorder most affects adults?

 Among the three types of SPD, sensory modulation disorder is the most prevalent and the most serious one.
 It has been described as a failure to self-regulate reactions to sensory input.
-This could easily sway into ordinary daily functioning: eating, sleeping, or socializing.
-The increased reactions to sensory stimuli may result in behavioral challenges and usually necessitate additional support for sensory management.
+This could easily affect ordinary daily functioning: eating, sleeping, or socializing.
+The increased reactions to sensory stimuli may result in behavioral challenges and usually necessitate additional support.

 Does aging impact sensory processing?